AdobeDocs/experience-manager-cloud-service.en/help/assets/configure-aem-assets-with-brand-portal.md

 ### Test configuration {#test-configuration}

+Perform the following steps to validate the configuration:

-1. Login to your AEM Assets cloud instance.
+1. Log in to your AEM Assets cloud instance.

 1. From **tool** ![Tools](assets/tools.png) panel, navigate to **[!UICONTROL Deployment]** > **[!UICONTROL Distribution]**.

     ![](assets/test-bpconfig1.png)

-1. The Distribution page opens.

-   A Brand Portal distribution agent `bpdistributionagent0` is created under **[!UICONTROL Publish to Brand Portal]**.
+1. In the Distribution page, you can see that a Brand Portal distribution agent `bpdistributionagent0` is created for **[!UICONTROL Publish to Brand Portal]**.

    Click **[!UICONTROL Publish to Brand Portal]**.